Arun-kumarT/SINGAPORE-Flat-price-prediction/README.md

 ## 🚀 About Me
-As a recent graduate with a Master of Data Science from IIT-Madras, you have acquired a solid foundation in data science, statistics, and machine learning.
+As a recent graduate with a Master of Data Science from IIT-Madras Guvi Geeks, you have acquired a solid foundation in data science, statistics, and machine learning.
 Your education has been complemented by hands-on experience through various projects, where you've applied theoretical knowledge to solve real-world problems.
 This combination of academic excellence and practical exposure equips you with the necessary skills to excel in a fast-paced, data-driven environment.

 ## 🔗 Links